'We’ll kill you': Troops film boys' killings in Burkina Faso

 Frustration at the government’s inability to stem the violence led to two coups last year by military juntas vowing to stamp out the insurgency.
 Yet little has changed, with Burkina Faso overtaking Afghanistan as the nation with the most deaths globally from extremist violence, according to a recent report by the Global Terrorism Index.

 A former French colony that won its independence in 1960, Burkina Faso is a majority Muslim country that was initially spared jihadi violence that began in neighboring Mali 10 years ago.
 France sent troops into the region to drive back the Islamic militants in 2013.
-The violence has since swept across the Sahel region, the vast semi-arid area south of the Sahara Desert.
+The violence has since swept across the Sahel region, the vast semiarid area south of the Sahara.

 Despite the jihadi violence, some civilians say they are now more afraid of Burkina Faso’s security forces, who they accuse of extrajudicial killings and the disappearance of untold numbers of others accused of supporting the militants.
 Too often children are victims of the conflict.